Cosmos Blockchain Simulator

 - Try adding logs to operations that are not logged.
 You will have to define a

-Logger (opens new window) on your
+Logger on your

-# Use simulation in your SDK-based application
+Use simulation in your Cosmos SDK-based application

 - Application Simulation Manager